 Well-built, muscular, and loaded with top tier players – “fully stacked” is a term you might use to describe a winning sports team.
 It’s a term we’d use for a project, too, particularly one originated by a big thinker, built by leading architects, and populated by a stable of premium, mostly-local brands.
-Yes, Stackt Market is fully stacked and, now that this mixed-use, all-season public market at Bathurst and Front streets is open to the public, you too can go see what makes this project a winner.
+Yes, Stackt Market is fully stacked and, now that this mixed-use, all-season public market at Bathurst and Front streets in Toronto is open to the public, you too can go see what makes this project a winner.

 Designed by LGA Architectural Partners’ Janna Levitt and Danny Bartman with Stackt Market founder Matt Rubinoff, the soon-to-be-bustling community hub – Canada’s largest shipping container marketplace – temporarily inhabits the site of a former smelting plant.
 The 2.4-acre-lot, roughly the size of two city blocks, is built up using 120 reclaimed shipping containers.
 These, as you’ve gathered, are stacked, with those on the bottom being retrofitted and occupied by pop-ups, creative incubators, and 30+ retailers and food and beverage vendors.
 The 40-foot-long containers are often combined to meet specific occupant’s needs: for instance, Belgian Moon uses three conjoined crates to house its brewing equipment.
 Other inhabitants, like COFO, Dresden Vision, Reunion Island Coffee and Donut Monster, more than make do with one or two.